matteodegobbi/vault/Reinforcement Learning/Multi Armed Bandits.md

 In this method we define a preference vector $H_t(a)$ which tells us how preferred a specific action is.
 With this preference vector we can obtain a distribution by taking the softmax.

-The preference vector is updated with gradient ascent, we maximize $\mathbb E_\pi[R]$ , we compute the gradient using the log-derivative trick.
+The preference vector is updated with gradient ascent, we maximize $\mathbb E_\pi[R]$, we compute the gradient using the log-derivative trick.
 Actually we don't just use gradient ascent but we include a baseline term to reduce variance.

 So the final update rule is:
 ![[Pasted image 20251009165317.png]]